jimmieego/reading-notes/CSS/CSS-in-Depth.md

 Three key principles to responsive design:

 1. *A mobile first approach to design*.
 This means you build the mobile version before you construct the desktop layout.
 2. *The `@media` at-rule*.
-With media queries, you can tailor your styles for viewports of different sizes.
+Use media queries to progressively enhance the page at larger and larger viewports.
 3. *The use of fluid layouts*.
 This approach allows containers to scale to different sizes based on the width of the viewport.
+Use responsive images to fit the bandwidth limitation of mobile devices.

 ### Mobile first